Baked Brie in Puff Pastry

 Sasha!
 Woot, woot!

-Baked brie is such a wonderful party appetizer!
+This baked brie recipe is such a wonderful party appetizer!
 I could eat the entire thing myself! 🙂

 I made this recipe to bring to my families party for an appetizer and it was gobbled up in no time!